WasinUddy/Homelab-Environments-Monitor/README.md

 ## Overview

 Homelab Environment Monitor is an Arduino-based project designed to provide seamless monitoring of your homelab server room environment.
-Using a Generic ESP8266 board and an Adafruit BME280 sensor, this solution offers an efficient way to keep track of temperature, humidity, and atmospheric pressure without the need for a real-time database like Firebase.
-The project leverages the ESP8266's web server capabilities to facilitate easy access to environmental data and demonstrates the principle of SSR (Server-Side Rendering).
+Using either a Generic ESP8266 or ESP32 board and an Adafruit BME280 sensor, this solution offers an efficient way to keep track of temperature, humidity, and atmospheric pressure without the need for a real-time database like Firebase.
+The project leverages the ESP's web server capabilities to facilitate easy access to environmental data and demonstrates the principle of SSR (Server-Side Rendering).

 ## Features